ibrahimmkhalid/ibrahimmkhalid.github.io/src/content/blog/fall-2024-retrospective/index.md

 ---
 title: Fall 2024 retrospective
 pubDate: 2024-12-15
-tagline: Semester 3 out of 4!
+description: Semester 3 out of 4!
 ---

 Semester 3 of 4 complete!
 This was one of the more challenging semesters I have